 2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?

-The system is not collecting, processing, or retaining SSNs.
+PETALS/PETALS CS is not collecting, processing, or retaining SSNs.

 2.3c How is PII/PHI safeguarded in accordance with OMB Memorandum M-06-15?